mobileTV News Circa 2007

 Supporting an all IP infrastructure, the headend solution claims to provide a multi-service platform capable of addressing the key devices targeted by service providers who control both fixed and wireless networks.
 The solution offers routing, simplified management and redundancy, requires less space and is easier to manage and deploy than today’s traditional IPTV and mobile TV headends.

-“The Convergence Generation headend with the new 4Stream IP gateway provides a full end-to-end IP architecture from video reception to subscribers’ TVs or mobile devices,” said Julien Signès, President and CEO of Envivio Inc. “The IP headend architecture is a fundamental milestone for the video compression industry as it meets the challenges posed by network convergence towards IP and the demand by merged fixed line and mobile carriers for multiservice platforms.”
+Julien Signès, President and CEO of Envivio Inc. said: “The Convergence Generation headend with the new 4Stream IP gateway provides a full end-to-end IP architecture from video reception to subscribers’ TVs or mobile devices.”
+“The IP headend architecture is a fundamental milestone for the video compression industry as it meets the challenges posed by network convergence towards IP and the demand by merged fixed line and mobile carriers for multiservice platforms.”

 Irdeto to secure T-Mobile Hungary and Antenna Hungaria DVB-H Trial